 “It would have been a lot easier if we had the records – it would show there’s nothing here,” Vaught told the court during March 10 oral arguments.

 Mautino broke the law no matter what, according to David Cook, a Streator man who is suing the election board and the auditor general’s defunct campaign committee.
 The former legislator never returned leftover money to his campaign after withdrawing cash that his lawyers say was used for travel and other expenses, Jeffrey Schwab, Cook’s lawyer, noted during oral arguments; if Mautino ran out of campaign cash and paid expenses out of his own pocket, he should have reported the expenditures as campaign contributions, but there was no evidence of that.
-It’s impossible that some gas purchased for campaign workers wasn’t used for personal travel, argued Schwab, an attorney with the Liberty Justice Center.
+It’s impossible that some gas purchased for campaign workers wasn’t used for personal travel, argued Schwab, an attorney with the Liberty Justice Center, a Chicago legal services group known for supporting conservative causes.